What’s new in GraphAware Hume 2.10: Commenting, data distribution, a new documentation portal and much more!

 Some Actions that are either created by other users or not used very often might need some explanation that shows what the goal of the Action is.
 A description field has been added to Actions to provide information about what the Action does and how it should be used.

-In this video, you can see the description for an Action and how it is added to favorites.
+In this video, you can see the description for an Action and how it is added to favourites.

-In certain contexts, it is crucial to see how data changes in Real Time.
-Hume now makes it possible to observe data changes via auto-refresh Actions.
+In certain contexts, it is crucial to see how data changes in real time.
+GraphAware Hume now makes it possible to observe data changes via auto-refresh Actions.
 Analysts can now follow a particular node on the canvas and see directly what happens over time.
 Combined with geospatial analysis, data changes can be observed in real time and in their movement through locations.

 In this video, you can see how birds move through a location in real time.